 Grinding, Lapping, Polishing, and Buffing Machine Tool Setters, Operators, and Tenders, Metal and Plastic typically requires high school diploma or equivalent.
 First-Line Supervisors of Production and Operating Workers requires high school diploma or equivalent.
 Education requirements vary by employer and state licensing board.

-Oregon is the top-paying state for Grinding, Lapping, Polishing, and Buffing Machine Tool Setters, Operators, and Tenders, Metal and Plastics at $57,290/year, per BLS OEWS May 2025.
+Oregon is the top-paying state for Grinding, Lapping, Polishing, and Buffing Machine Tool Setters, Operators, and Tenders, Metal and Plastic at $57,290/year, per BLS OEWS May 2025.
 Major metro areas within that state typically pay even more than the state average.

 How does Grinding, Lapping, Polishing, and Buffing Machine Tool Setters, Operators, and Tenders, Metal and Plastic vs. First-Line Supervisors of Production and Operating Workers pay differ by state?